alexnikop/cil-text-classification/README.md

 # cil-text-classification
-The code contains common practises, widely used in nlp tasks, that lead to a well performing sentiment analysis system.
+The code contains common practises, widely used in nlp tasks, that lead to a well performing sentiment analysis system, for ETH CIL Text classification challenge.

 # preprocessing
 The preprocessing step aims to reduce noise in the training and test data.
 It also groups training data in sentence-label pairs when exporting the final dataset.